APGRoboCop/rcbotold/README.md

 * TODO: To allow Skulk Aliens to bite and attack properly
 * TODO: To find out why the Welcome Message from util.cpp isn't displaying
 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors
-* TODO: To learn properly on avoiding taking too much falling damage and die in lava pits - add AvoidEntity for "func_lava" in bot_navigate.cpp ?
 * TODO: To fix that NS Squad Joining Bug or enhance it
-* TODO: To allow bots to use and climb ladders properly

 V 1.5-final
 ---------